 The fragrant basil plant is a key ingredient of many of your favorite Italian recipes, and it does double duty as a mosquito bite remedy.
-Studies suggest that this common herb contains chemical compounds, like eugenol, that could relieve itchy skin.

 To make a basil rub, boil two cups of water and add half an ounce of dried basil leaves.
 Leave the mixture to steep until it is cool.
 Then dip a washcloth into it and rub it gently on your mosquito bites.
 Alternately, just chop some fresh basil leaves up until very fine, and rub them on to your skin.